Tuesday, November 24, 2015

 Credits : bob_er (code) | Dhor (music) | gwEm (code/music)

-I came across this rather mesmerising demo the other night on Demozoo and I just had to record it.
-Unreversable is an ASCII art sensation accompanied with a funk and dunk of ace chipmusic for an outstanding experience.
+I came across this rather uniquely mesmerising demo the other night on Demozoo and just had to record it.
+Unreversable is an ASCII art sensation accompanied by funk and dunk chip music for an outstanding experience.
 Perhaps most amazing is that it's only 64kb, quite incredible...
-I hope you enjoy it as much as I did?
+How do they do it?
+Well, I hope you enjoy this demo as much as I did?

 Unreversable is by a group of talented 8Bit'ers called Masters Of Electric City.